TRON: Ares poster

 Comparative Analysis

-Additional action films include The Ministry of Ungentlemanly Warfare, The Bad Guys and Lake Placid.
-For more Joachim Rønning analyses, see Pirates of the Caribbean: Dead Men Tell No Tales.
+Additional action films include The Bad Guys, Puss in Boots and Venom: The Last Dance.
+For more Joachim Rønning analyses, see Maleficent: Mistress of Evil, Young Woman and the Sea and Pirates of the Caribbean: Dead Men Tell No Tales.

 Plot Points by Act